Visas Available for Crime Victims

 S Non-Immigrant Visa

 The S visa is a temporary visa granted to witnesses of a crime and informants (and their spouse and/or children), so long as they assist in the investigation.
-The visa can be granted to those outside of the U.S. wishing to come here, or who are already in the U.S., and have pertinent information about criminal activity (including crimes that have not been committed yet).
+The visa can be granted to those outside of the U.S. wishing to come here, or who are already in the U.S. and have pertinent information about criminal activity (including crimes that have not been committed yet).
 The visa is valid for as long as the individual is needed for the investigation or subsequent trial.
 Upon completion of their service to law enforcement, the individual is eligible to apply for permanent residency status.

 For individuals who wish to seek permanent residency status after successfully holding an S visa, it is important to note that the law enforcement agency will have to file a petition on your behalf before you can submit your application.
-Luckily, with our attorneys at your side, we can help you accomplish this goal.

 If, however, the abusive spouse is not a U.S. citizen or does not have permanent residency status, or the abuser and the victim are not legally married, then the victim of the abuse will not be eligible for permanent residency status under VAWA; however, they may be eligible for a U visa instead.